zuozc/ci.docker.dsm-enterprise/Base/README.md

     2. Edit setup.conf

-    NOTE: To change the default password to login DSM.
-	    2.1.
-RUN .\dsutil\bin\crypt.bat on Windows; run .\dsutil\bin\crypt.sh on Linux.
-	    2.2.
-ENTER new password twice and you will get a crypt string for your password.
-	    2.3.
-EDIT setup.conf file, and REPLACE "XXXXXXXXX" in "admin.password=XXXXXXXXX" with your crypt string.
-	    2.4.
-SAVE this file.
+    NOTE: To change the default password to login DSM 2.1.
+RUN .\dsutil\bin\crypt.bat on Windows; RUN .\dsutil\bin\crypt.sh on Linux 2.2.
+ENTER new password twice and you will get a crypt string for your password 2.3.
+EDIT setup.conf file, and REPLACE "XXXXXXXXX" in "admin.password=XXXXXXXXX" with your crypt string 2.4.
+SAVE this file

     3. Place start_dsm.sh